jbirnick/jbirnick.github.io/content/conferences/_index.md

 This list contains events in my rough interest area(s) in applied math.
 If there is an event missing, please drop me an email at \[firstname\].\[lastname\]@hotmail.de .

+The arithmetic geometry conference list can be found [here](/conferences/numbertheory/).

 WARNING: The list is automatically generated utilizing web scraping and language models.
 If you find a mistake, please contact \[firstname\].\[lastname\]@hotmail.de .

 {{< conferencelist_applied >}}